sebdeckers/grunt-rev/README.md

     ...
     rev: {
       options: {
-        alt: {
-          pattern: 'tmp/*@2x.{jpg,gif,png,webp}',
-          identifier: '@2x'
-        }
+        alternates: true,
+        alternatesPattern: /[@_]\dx/
       },
       src: ['tmp/*.png']
     },
     ...

-This produces a `rev`ed file any files identified by '@2x' will get the same hash prefix.
+Any image files identified by the regex `[@_]\dx` include the file without this particular pattenr, will get the same hash prefix.
 For example:

-    Open-Source-Logo.png
+    Open-Source-Logo.png <--- the 'original' image
-    Open-Source-Logo@2x.png
+    Open-Source-Logo@2x.png <--- the alternate version

 ... becomes:

     3d0793d5.Open-Source-Logo.png
     3d0793d5.Open-Source-Logo@2x.png

 ... despite they are different images with different hashes.
+The hash is calculated from the content of all images.

-You can specify `alt` as an object or an array of objects.
+You can specify `alternatesPattern` as a `RegExp` object or an array of `RegExp`.

+This functionality and the values seen above are default for this fork.
+To turn of the functionality set `alternates` to the value `false`.

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._